oblador/hush/README.md

 ## FAQ

+#### Does Hush accept or deny permission to site cookies?

+Neither!
+Hush will block specific scripts and elements on the website, but can't and won't interact with the website itself and thus won't click on any buttons.
+According to GDPR laws the user needs to explicitly consent to non-essential cookies and tracking.

+#### Can't websites still use cookies/tracking without my consent?

+Absolutely, being compliant and respecting your choices is up to the website owners.
+It's possible to block all cookies, but that also breaks a lot of websites.
+I personally use incognito mode so I don't have to trust website owners' good intents and implementations, but that means they constantly "forget" my cookie choices.
+Ergo Hush.

 #### Why does website X display nags with Hush enabled?

 On some sites it's not possible to block/hide cookie notices or tracking consent screens without also breaking the site.
 Other sites have obfuscations in place to prevent blocking.
 Regardless, you may open an issue on GitHub or [fill in a form](https://docs.google.com/forms/d/e/1FAIpQLSeox139lwja1Yl94dIZLSg8Ga8Wt4PAWSmRwtIe7NPb7WtHMA/viewform) to report it.